iterative/dvc.org/content/docs/studio/user-guide/account-management.md

 ## Account

 Here, you can see your username, password and email addresses.
-If you signed up with a GitHub.com, GitLab.com or Bitbucket.org, the username and email address are fetched from your connected Git account.
+If you signed up with a GitHub.com, GitLab.com or Bitbucket.org account, the username and email address are fetched from your connected Git account.

 You can update your username and password.

+**Managing email addresses:**

-You can also add multiple email addresses.
+You can add multiple email addresses to a single Studio account.
 For each new email address that you add, you will receive an email with a link to verify the email address.

 One of your email addresses must be designated as primary.
+This is the address to which Studio will send all your account notification emails.

+You can change your primary email address by clicking on the `Primary` button next to the email address which you want to designate as primary.

+You can delete your non-primary email addresses.

 ## Git integrations